rcarver/config/README.md

 * __Pattern__ A reusable concept that makes up a Blueprint or another Pattern.
 All Pattern operations are idempotent.
 * __Fact__ A bit of information about a Node that cannot be changed, such as memory or IP address.
   (MC: But this stuff can change, there are very few things that can't change.)
+  (RC: Good point.
+I'm currently wondering whether or not storing this in git is a good idea.
+Git is great because it means that every change is recorded in one place.
+But there are problems, such as deadlock issues if many nodes were to update their files at once.
+I've thought about branches or disconnected branches.
+I've also considered a simple redis(?) based storage engine but I don't love the dependency.)
 * __Variable__ A part of a Blueprint that may be configured.
 Variables may be set on either the Node or Blueprint.
 * __Service__ A long running application, generally managed by Upstart.
+  A Service may be notified that something it depends on has changed.
+  When that happens the Service typically restarts.
   (MC: It seems very specific to use upstart here, I don't think you should favor one init system over another.
 It also seems odd to mention Service at this high of a level, what about files or scripts?)
-  A Service may be notified that something it depends on has changed.
-When that happens the Service typically restarts.
+  (RC: On my initial experience with upstart it seemed like a good model.
+I agree that it doesn't need to be specific.
+The reason Service is mentioned here is that they have "notify" behavior that differentiates them from static patterns.
+If there's a way to make them not special, that could be even better.)
 * __TODO__ is monitoring/alerting a core concept?

 ### Patterns